 Piping our old, leaky canals is an ongoing effort here at Swalley.
 Every year we try to round up the funding and partnerships to put as much pipe as we can in the ground.
 Piping projects allow water to be conserved and utilyzed more efficiently.

 Winter 2022 through Spring 2024: During this time period the District will be engaged in several major transportation and commercial development construction activities including the ODOT Bend North Corridor and Costco Projects.
 The projects require modifications to major elements within the District's conveyance system and the piping of several canal segments.
 The District is also working on design-engineering the next two phases of it's System Improvement Plan which aims to convert an additional several miles of open canals into buried pipelines north of the City of Bend.
 Please contact Swalley's general manager if you have any questions about any specific projects.

 -Main Canal Piping Project Phase# 7 (MC-7) (The Main Canal Piping Project consists of 10 phases total.
 The District is currently complete through Phase# 6) : The MC-7 is an ~1.3 mile canal-to-large (48"-42" diameter) pipeline conversion project that begins approximately 3 miles north of the City of Bend, runs adjacent to Hwy 97, and ends near Sunbeam Lane in Deschutes County.
 The project is designed, approved, and fully permitted.
 Tentative construction dates are now targeted for November 2024 - April 2025.

 -Elder Lateral Piping Project: This is an ~2 mile long canal-to-pipeline conversion project in the heart of Swalley.
 The project is federally approved and permitted, but full funding for the project is still being sought.
 Engineering design on the project is at ~98+% and on hold.
 This project was originally slated for 2021-2022 construction, but funding limitations put a halt to the project going to bid.
-If funding issues are resolved, it is possible that the project could be back in line for construction after the MC-7 Project has been constructed.
+If funding issues are resolved, it is possible that the project could be back in line for construction after the MC-7 Project has been constructed in 2024.

 -Main Lateral Piping Project Phase# 8 : This is an ~1.3 mile canal-to-large pipeline conversion project.
 The project is federally approved and permitted.
 Funding is pending.
 Design engineering has not occured.